By Dr. Yazdani

 Anti-acne medications or chemicals such as retinol, Accutane, spironolactone and some oral contraceptives target the hormonal basis of acne.
 Agents such as benzoyl peroxide or salicylic acid, popular in the famed over-the-counter lines, Proactiv and Neutrogena, followed by stronger antimicrobials, like clindamycin and minocycline target the bacterial component of acne.
 Finally, scrubs, masks, cleansers and toners are designed to control sebum and dead skin cells which tend to clog up the pores.
 Doctors have found that targeting all three of the components, the sebum, hormones and P. acnes yields some of the best outcomes in eradicating acne in patients.

 Many times we succeed with this approach, and help our clients regain their clear complexions once again.
 Some less fortunate patients, like the one who landed in my office this Summer, don’t respond to conventional therapies.
-Here is where you need to step back and look deeper.
+Here is where you need to step back and look deeper into treating hormonal acne.

 Can we ameliorate the hormonal imbalance?